marinarobin/uwaterloo-igem-2018/wiki/pages/Design.md

 **Design Iterations:**

-Initially, we thought of growing the two populations together in a methionine dropout medium but we quickly realized that this would not work.
+Initially, we thought of growing the two populations together in a methionine dropout medium, but we quickly realized that this would not work.
 If one population outgrew the other, we wouldn’t be able to tell if this was due to differences in methionine availability, competition for other nutrients, or a difference in growth rates.
-This is a major downfall because one of the main reasons we are pursuing this project is to maintain co-cultures with populations that have different growth rates.
+This was a major downfall because one of the main reasons we pursued this project was to maintain co-cultures of populations that had different growth rates.

-One alternate idea we thought of was to physically separate the populations within the medium, using a membrane to split the tube in half.
-The pores would be small enough to allow for exchange of methionine (if excreted).
-However, using a membrane would prevent us from being able to stir our co-culture, and shaking the tube could easily dislodge the membrane.
+Another idea we proposed was to separate the populations within the medium, using a membrane to physically split the tube in half.
+The pores would be large enough to allow for exchange of any methionine excreted, but small enough to prevent cells from crossing.
+However, using a membrane would prevent us from being able to stir our co-culture from within, and shaking the tube could potentially dislodge the membrane.

 Finally, we decided to grow the methionine-producing population in a methionine-deficient medium, filter the cells out, then re-inoculate the medium with cells that couldn't produce methionine.
 If methionine was secreted by the first population, it would be present in the medium post-filtration, allowing growth of the second population.
 These controls were a critical part of our design.